JJ/hoborg/text/text.md

 was possibly nothing.
 And I couldn't do a thing, either.
 I went back to Rufus to try another angle.

+"You'll need help for the transport."
+I told him.

 *write and revise*

-This could be the end of my circus days, and the first day I was there came back to me.
+This could be the end of my circus days, which I expected to arrive anyways sooner or later, but not like this.
+But the first day I was there came back to me.
 That day I saw Manuel for the first time and I was conned out of a good amount of pesos.